SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

         multi-tenant: false
 ```

-Besides the new Service Instance, also a new Service Binding between the **SaaS Backend Service** and the **Cloud Identity** Service Instance is configured (as part of the Deployment Descriptor Extension file).
+Besides the new Service Instance, also a new Service Binding between the **SaaS Backend Service** and the **Cloud Identity** Service Instance is configured.
 In this case a special binding type (X.509) is required, while for all other Service Bindings we are using the standard Client Credential binding.

 ```yaml
 - name: susaas-srv